Pandemic Financially Imperils Nearly Half Of American Households, Poll Finds

 "It's going to get worse because there is nothing for the people we surveyed ... to fall back on," Blendon says.

-Depending on which city, anywhere from 50% to 80% of Latino and Black households in New York City, Los Angeles, Chicago and Houston report serious financial problems — such as depleted savings, the inability to pay rent or mortgage, or pay their credit cards.
+Depending on which city, anywhere from 50% to 80% of Latino and Black households in New York City, Los Angeles, Chicago and Houston report serious financial problems — such as depleted savings, the inability to pay rent or mortgage, or the inability to pay their credit cards.
 Many, like Maclin, also say their health has worsened after medical care they needed was put off.

 For Maclin, the financial woes seep from one area of her life to another.
 The battery in her truck recently died, for example — transport she relies on to get food and medicine.
 She used some of the $1,200 federal stimulus money to fix it, but that money is now long gone, and she still has bills she can't pay.